AN 11-DAY EXPEDITION FROM SPITSBERGEN TO NORTHEAST GREENLAND ON THE EXPEDITION SHIP SEA ENDURANCE

 Join us on an expedition cruise to Northeast Greenland – one of the last unspoiled wildernesses in the world.
 The grandiose landscape is dominated by glaciers and beautifully shaped icebergs.
 Most of the year this ice-choked coast is inaccessible and it is only in late summer, when the tundra is clad in autumn colors, that we have a chance to get here.

--When you click the above button you will be taken to register online on Polar Quest website.
+-When you click the above button you will be taken to the Luminous Landscape website where there is additional information including a downloadable PDF.

 Led by Art Wolfe and Kevin Raber